Gigaspaces/xap-docs/site-hugo/content/sbp/wan-gateway-master-slave-replication.markdown

 | wan-gateway-GB | GB | 4366 |
 | wan-space-GB | GB | 4366 |

-The internal architecture of the setup includes a clustered space and a Gateway, such that the master site (US) only configures delegators while the slave sites (GB, HK) only configure sinks (click the thumbnail to enlarge):
+The internal architecture of the setup includes a clustered Space and a gateway, such that the master site (US) only configures delegators while the slave sites (GB, HK) only configure sinks (click the thumbnail to enlarge):

 [<img src="/attachment_files/sbp/WAN_masterslave_arch.png" width="140" height="100">](/attachment_files/sbp/WAN_masterslave_arch.png)

-As a result of this topology setup, the following scenario will take place once updates are written to the New York space:
+As a result of this topology, the following scenario will take place after updates are written to the New York Space:

-1. All updates performed on the New York cluster are sent to local delegators for London and Hong Kong
+1. All updates performed on the New York cluster are sent to local delegators for London and Hong Kong.
-2. London and Hong Kong sinks will receive the updates asynchronously
+2. London and Hong Kong sinks receive the updates asynchronously.
-3. London and Hong Kong sinks apply the updates on their local cluster
+3. London and Hong Kong sinks each apply the updates on their local cluster.

 # Configuring Master-Slave Replication

 The master-slave topology configuration is simply implemented through delegators on the master (New York) and a sink on each slave (London, Hong Kong).
-In this case, New York's site will be the active site while London and
+In this case, New York is the active site while London and
-Hong Kong will be the passive sites.
+Hong Kong are the passive sites.
 While the slave sites are passive, this does not necessarily mean that no work is done in these sites.
 However, in  terms of replication over the WAN, these sites should not replicate to the other sites and usually should not alter data replicated from other sites because it may cause conflicts:

 {{%tabs%}}